Rain Man: Development

-Real-life brothers Dennis and Randy Quaid were considered for the roles of Raymond Babbitt and Charles Babbitt.
-Agents at Creative Artists Agency sent the script to Dustin Hoffman and Bill Murray, envisioning Murray in the title role, and Hoffman in the role eventually portrayed by Tom Cruise.
+Real-life brothers Dennis and Randy Quaid were considered for the roles of Raymond and Charlie.
+Agents at Creative Artists Agency sent the script to Dustin Hoffman and Bill Murray, envisioning Murray in the title role and Hoffman in the role eventually portrayed by Tom Cruise.
 Martin Brest, Steven Spielberg and Sydney Pollack were directors also involved in the film.
-Spielberg was attached to the film for five months, until he left to direct Indiana Jones and the Last Crusade, and he would later regret the decision.
+Spielberg was attached to the film for five months until he left to direct Indiana Jones and the Last Crusade and would later regret the decision.
 Mickey Rourke was also offered a role, but he turned it down.
-Mel Gibson was also offered the role of Raymond, but he turned it down.
+Mel Gibson was also offered the role of Raymond, but he turned it down also.

-For a year prior to playing Raymond Babbitt, Hoffman prepared to portray Raymond's autism by seeking out and educating himself on other autistic people, particularly those with savant syndrome.
+For a year prior to playing Raymond, Hoffman prepared to portray Raymond's autism by seeking out and educating himself on other autistic people, particularly those with savant syndrome.
 Hoffman had some experience with disabled individuals prior to filming, having worked at the New York Psychiatric Institute when he was younger.
-Inspiration for the portrayal of Raymond Babbitt's mannerisms was drawn from a multitude of sources, but he thanked three men in his Oscar acceptance speech.
+Inspiration for the portrayal of Raymond's mannerisms was drawn from a multitude of sources but he thanked three men in his Academy Award acceptance speech.
 One was Peter Guthrie, the autistic brother of Kevin Guthrie, a Princeton football player with whom Hoffman was in touch at the time.
-Another was autistic savant Joseph Sullivan, who was the subject of two documentary films and whose mother, Dr. Ruth Sullivan, was the founding president of the Autism Society of America and served as a consultant on the film.
+Another was autistic savant Joseph Sullivan, who was the subject of the documentary films Infantile Autism: The Invisible Wall (1968) and Portrait of an Autistic Young Man (1986), and whose mother, Dr. Ruth Sullivan, was the founding president of the Autism Society of America and served as a consultant on the film.
 The third was savant Kim Peek, with whom Hoffman met as part of his research of the role, wherein he would observe and mimic Peek's actions, attempting to give an accurate portrayal of what an individual with savant syndrome might act like.
-His mimicry of Peek's savant syndrome was deemed a poor fit for the character by Hoffman, resulting in Hoffman's decision to make Babbitt not only a man with savant syndrome, but also with autism.
+His mimicry of Peek's savant syndrome was deemed a poor fit for the character by Hoffman, resulting in Hoffman's decision to make Babbitt not only a man with savant syndrome but also with autism.

 Filming

-Principal photography included nine weeks of filming on location in Cincinnati and throughout northern Kentucky.
+Principal photography included nine weeks of filming on location in Cincinnati and throughout Northern Kentucky.
 Other portions were shot in the desert near Palm Springs, California.
 There was originally a different ending to the movie drafted by Morrow that differed from Raymond's going back to the institution.
 Morrow ultimately decided to drop this ending in favor of Raymond's returning to the institution, as he felt the original ending would not have stuck with the viewers as effectively as the revised ending did.
 Almost all of the principal photography occurred during the 1988 Writers Guild of America strike; one key scene that was affected by the lack of writers was the film's final scene.
 Bass delivered his last draft of the script only hours before the strike started and spent no time on the set.